Inquisitor (search software): Camino

 Inquisitor is only available for Safari as of the release of Inquisitor 3.0 beta 1, due to the small percentage of Camino users using it.
 The last supported version of Inquisitor for Camino was 2.6.

 Mac OS X Leopard

 Some of the developer builds of Mac OS X Leopard removed support for Input Managers, leading to concerns that Inquisitor may not function in Leopard.
 However, the shipping build of Leopard supports Input Managers when installed with Administrator credentials.
 On October 28, 2007, Inquisitor 3.0 (v49) was released, with a Leopard compliant installer.
 Inquisitor now currently supports Safari 3.x and 4.x.

 On May 9, 2009, Yahoo! acquired inquisitor.

 iPhone

 There is also an iPhone app of Inquisitor.
 It is available at the App Store for free.
 It was released on February 9, 2009, for iTunes USA users.
 The latest version is 1.0, and has not been updated before.
+This app has been removed from the App Store, but no reliable sources say when this app was removed.